ld4mbse/magicdrawsysml2rdf/readme.md

 a meta-property whose namespace is not known by <code>magicdrawsysml2rdf</code>.
 To add a namespace/prefix definition, you can use the <code>-nsprefix</code>
 argument:<pre>
-magicdrawsysml2rdf.bat "C:\Program Files\MagicDraw" -mdzip myModel.mdzip -meta myPrefix:myProp=myValue -nsPrefix myPrefix=http://example.com/
+magicdrawsysml2rdf.bat "C:\Program Files\MagicDraw" -mdzip myModel.mdzip -meta myprefix:myProp=myValue -nsprefix myPrefix=http://example.com/
 </pre><p>The meta-property <code>myProp</code> now will be accepted because its
 prefix can be resolved to the <code>http://example.com/</code> namespace.</p>
 </li></ol></li></ol>